shuozhixu/LAMMPSatUCSB/README.md

 LAMMPS is installed on Pod, so you don't need to install it yourself.

-First, on your own computer, download the five files from this github repository.
+First, on your own computer, download these five files to a local directory `gsfe` from this github repository.
 They are

-- `lmp.batch`, which is for job submission
+- `lmp_gsfe.batch`, which is for job submission
-- `lmp.data`, which is the LAMMPS data file
+- `lmp_gsfe.data`, which is the LAMMPS data file
-- `lmp.in`, which is the LAMMPS input file
+- `lmp_gsfe.in`, which is the LAMMPS input file
 - `MoNbTi_A_atom.eam.alloy`, which is an interatomic potential file developed by [Wu-Rong Jian](https://github.com/wrj2018/Intermetallics_2020)
 - `gsfe_curve.sh`, which is the post-processing bash script

 Then on Pod, create a new directory in your `$HOME`.
-Say the directory is named `ucsb-intern-test`.
+Say the directory is named `ucsb-intern-gsfe`.
 The command is

-`mkdir ucsb-intern-test`
+`mkdir ucsb-intern-gsfe`

-Then upload, via Filezilla, the five files from your local computer to `ucsb-intern-test` on Pod.
+Then upload, via Filezilla, the five files from your local computer to `ucsb-intern-gsfe` on Pod.

 Then, in your terminal emulator, type

-`cd ucsb-intern-test`
+`cd ucsb-intern-gsfe`

 then hit Return.
 Then submit the job by typing

-`sbatch lmp.batch`
+`sbatch lmp_gsfe.batch`

 then hit Return.
 To check the status of the job, type